Duomind-beep/Neuroscience-Coding-Lab/README.md

 # Neuroscience Coding Lab 🧠💻

 Welcome to **Neuroscience Coding Lab**, a personal space for experimenting with computational neuroscience concepts.
-This repository is a collection of neuron models, simulations, and brain-inspired coding projects as I deepen my understanding of neuroscience and programming.

 ## What’s Inside? 🚀